nkadel/compat-nettle32-srpm/README.md

 compat-nettle32 is needed to build a compat-gnutls34 on RHEL 7.

+To build it locally, first obtain the tarball from the Source: location in the .spec file.
 To build it locally, use:

    make build